 California Discovery Manual (2023).
 Legal practice guide and reference source for practitioners making and defending discovery motions in the California superior courts.

 Other Limitations on Discovery, Practical Guidance (Lexis Nexis 2023).
-Discussing the non-statutory right to privacy,statutory privileges, and other limitations on discovery in California beyondattorney-client privilege and work product privilege
+Discussing the non-statutory rights to privacy, statutory privileges, and certain other limitations on discovery in California.

 The Bogus Hiring Entity Defense to the ABC Misclassification Test, 2021 Bender’s Cal.
 Lab. & Emp.
 Bull.
 243, 247 (2021).
 Arguing that under the California Supreme Court’s new Dynamex ABC labor misclassification standard, workers are employees for the company for which they perform work--regardless of who "hires" them.